 On top of that, it is a location-independent side hustle.

-Disclaimer: This post contains affiliate links which means I may get compensated if you click through my link and make a purchase without any extra cost to you.
+Disclaimer: This post contains affiliate links, which means I may get compensated if you click through my link and purchase without any extra cost.
 For full disclosure, read here.

 How much do proofreaders get paid?